learn-co-curriculum/big-o-lab/README.md

   return true;
 }
 ```
 As you can see, we answer the question by first choosing the element at index 0 in the array.
 Then we look at every element except for the element at the index 0 (the current index).
-When we look at every other element we are asking the question, do the first element equal any of the other elements.
+When we look at every other element we are asking the question, does the first element equal any of the other elements.
 If they equal each other then we return false, because we know that the array does not have all unique elements.
 After considering the first element, we move on to consider every following element in the array.
-As you can see we must make n comparisons n times, so big o is n^2.
+As you can see we must make n comparisons n times, so big O is n^2.

 Can you describe the worst case scenario?
 Well the worst case scenario is the case in which none of the numbers are unique.
 This is because if we find that one element matches another element in the array, then we can exit the function and return false.
 The array does not consist of unique elements.